Art Embroidery, part I

 My taste in hand-stitched textiles is fairly eclectic, but if there is one style that I am particularly passionate about, it’s art embroidery (also known as art needlework), c.
 1870-1914.
 Over the next few weeks, I will examine some quintessential works associated with designers and practitioners of the Aesthetic and Arts and Crafts movements.

-But let’s begin with the question: What is ‘art embroidery’ and why should it have become so popular during the second half of the nineteenth century?
+But let’s begin with the question: What is ‘art embroidery’ and why should it have become so popular in the second half of the nineteenth century?

-Since the Renaissance, the decorative arts had occupied an inferior position in Western art.
-In bridging the gap that separated the “greater” from the “lesser” arts, the exponents of art embroidery sought to elevate the needleworker’s craft from a trifling pastime, brought into disrepute by the ‘uselessness and ugliness’ of fancy work, to a serious art form.
+During the Middle Ages, needlework was highly prized and was one of the costliest of art forms; however, since the Renaissance, the decorative arts in general and textiles in particular occupied an inferior position in Western art.
+In bridging the gap that separated the “greater” (painting, architecture and sculpture) from the “lesser” arts (applied arts and handicrafts), the exponents of art embroidery sought to elevate the needleworker’s craft from a trifling pastime, brought into disrepute by the ‘uselessness and ugliness’ of fancy work, to a serious art form.

 The revival of decorative needlework in Britain can be traced back to the artistic developments of the 1830s.
-Catholic emancipation and the rise of the Oxford movement had led to the reintroduction of numerous Roman Catholic practices, including the use of embroidered vestments and church furnishings, which in turn gave impetus to the Gothic Revival.
-In tandem with the latter was the economic and aesthetic debate on British design and industry.
+Catholic emancipation and the rise of the Oxford movement, which argued for the restoration of High Church ideals within the Protestant liturgy, had led to the reintroduction of numerous Roman Catholic practices, including the use of embroidered vestments and church furnishings.
+The desire to beautify the fabric of the Church in all its forms coincided with the Gothic Revival, a movement begun in Britain in the mid-18th century to promote the revival of medieval art and architecture.
+Concurrent with the Gothic Revival was the economic and aesthetic debate on British design and industry.
 Among the topics hotly disputed was the indiscriminate use of three-dimensional patterns used to ornament two-dimensional surfaces.
 Conscious of the need to improve standards, formal guidelines for a modern design vocabulary were developed and later enshrined in Owen Jones’s The Grammar of Ornament (1856).

 Gothic Revival and Design Reform led to a number of developments that were key to the resuscitation of decorative needlework, or art embroidery as it was labelled from the early 1870s.
 These developments comprised a renewed appreciation among scholars, designers and practitioners for the technical mastery and artistic expression found in the work of medieval craftsmen and women.
 From the outset of his career, the architect and designer George Edmund Street (1824-1881) had taken a special interest in Opus Anglicanum or English work, famed throughout Europe from the late twelfth to the fourteenth centuries, and encouraged others to ‘undertake works which may exhibit the industry, intellect and good taste of the worker’.
 Street’s views on the design and execution of embroidered furnishings were to have a profound influence on the revival of decorative needlework in the hands of William Morris (1834-1896) and his contemporaries.

 A second factor was the development of a cultural district of museums and colleges in South Kensington devoted to art and science.
-The South Kensington Museum (later renamed the V&A) was established in 1852 under the direction of Henry Cole (1808-1882) to educate and inspire designers, manufacturers and consumers in art and design.
+The South Kensington Museum (later renamed the Victoria and Albert Museum) was established in 1852 under the direction of Henry Cole (1808-1882) to educate and inspire designers, manufacturers and consumers in art and design.
 Treasures, including embroidered textiles, were made available to a wider audience and given status as works of art.
-At around the same time, Cole took charge of the Government School of Design or the National Art Training School, founded in 1837 to improve the education of designers.
+In addition, Cole took charge of the Government School of Design or the National Art Training School, founded in 1837 to improve the education of designers.
 Several well-known makers and designers of art embroidery studied there, including May Morris (1862-1938).